micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/getting_started/index.md

 ###### Complex_msg_publisher

-The purpose of the package is to publish a complex ROS2 message and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.
+The purpose of the package is to publish a complex ROS 2 message and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.
 For each publication, the message values increases in one unit order to see in the subscriber side the message variations.

 ###### Complex_msg_subscriber

-The purpose of the package is to subscribe to a complex ROS2 message and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.
+The purpose of the package is to subscribe to a complex ROS 2 message and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.

 ##### Run complex demonstration (Linux)